 Areas of Specialisation

 Are you an IT professional who wants to further your career?
 Build your understanding of IT management by selecting the following courses: Managing IT Projects, Management Approaches for the IT Professional, Information Technology and Strategic Planning.
-Other courses could complement your professional and personal interests.

 Learn more about data communications and networks by selecting courses like Enterprise Network Design and Management, Networks and Protocols, Enterprise Network Information Security, Mobile and Wireless Communications, as well as other courses that look at network-based applications.